 - The most successful participants of the weight loss trial reported that the trial helped them change their relationship with food.
 It had nothing to do with LC or LF.

-- What does it mean for practice?
-Prof. Gardner suggested that people who want to successful lose weight should
+- What does it mean for you?
+Prof. Gardner suggested that people who want to successfully lose weight should

 - implement healthy food preparation and eating habits